evanx/mpush-redis/README.md

 #### Redex

-While this is a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.
+While this repo presents a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.

 ### Multiple repos vs a unified toolkit